 Gwen John

-Although her work was overshadowed by that of her brothers during their lifetimes, awareness and appreciation of John's works has grown in recent years.
+Although her work was overshadowed by that of her brother's during their lifetimes, awareness and appreciation of John's works has grown in recent years.